babif91/drink/README.md

 ## 🍹 Drink Matchmaker

-A fun, interactive web app that helps you find your ideal drink based on your flavor preferences.
+A Webapp that recommends you a random drink based on the chosen flavors.

-### ✨ Features
-.
-Multiple choice selection
-.
-Instant drink suggestion
-.
-Works on desktop and mobile

-### 🚀 How to Use
-.
-Choose one or more flavor preferences.
-.
-Click *"Your ideal drink is..."*
-.
-If no match is found, click *"Restart"* to try again.

-### 🔮 Future Improvements
-.
-Add new drinks
+*Choose multiple flavors*
+*Sound effect when clicked*
+*Option to Google search the drink*
+*Option to restart*

-### 📄 License
+## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.